fabianmendozaospina/shopping-cart/README.md

     - When a user clicks the "Add to Cart" button, this event listener is triggered.
     - It retrieves the product information (ID, name, price) from the data-* attributes of the product element and adds it to the `cart` array.
-    - After adding the item to the cart, saveCart() saves the updated cart to LocalStorage, and `updateCartUI()` is called to refresh the UI.
+    - After adding the item to the cart, saveCart() saves the updated cart to `LocalStorage`, and `updateCartUI()` is called to refresh the UI.

 6. Removing Products from the Cart